Professor Rob Freckleton

-Founding Editor, Methods in Ecology & Evolution (2009 - present)
+Founding Editor in Chief, Methods in Ecology & Evolution (2009-present)

-At level 3 I teach on a 10 day residential course in Borneo (APS 306) and I supervise projects (APS330) on herbivore-plant interactions, spatial ecology and plant population dynamics, usually field-based.
+At level 3 I teach on a 10-day residential course in Borneo (APS 306 - Tropical Biology Rain Forest Field Course) and I supervise Projects (APS330) on herbivore-plant interactions, spatial ecology and plant population dynamics, usually field-based.

-I have supervised Level 4 projects on conservation, macroecology and evolution.
+I have supervised Level 4 Research Projects (APS 406) on conservation, macroecology and evolution.

 Current Research Group